 If none of the above options (asking your Airbnb/hotel, checking with the airline or airport, or googling “covid test in [city]”) work for you, there are two other main options.
 First, check the embassy’s covid page for your destination.
 For example, the French embassy’s covid page links to a list of clinics by area in France.

 Finally, you can bring a self-test with you.
 These tests need to be supervised by a tele-health professional and only certain tests are approved.
-The most popular option is the Abbot BinaxNOW kit, which can be bought online (or at CVS locations in a few states).
+One of them is the Abbot BinaxNOW kit, which can be bought online (or at CVS locations in a few states).
+However, as of late October, Abbot was out of inventory and was referring customers to a partner site.